Loving Presence

 After the clearing of the Promised Land, the Tent had a semi-permanent place, and still remained the primary place of .
 The aspect of being present may have been more along the lines of the focal point.
 Many years later, there were seers and prophets that didn’t necessarily reside near the Tent.
 They met with God in their own way.
 Ultimately, they too had to go to the Tent of Meeting for the annual worship events.

-It reflects the reality that humanity needs that kind of physical center.
-As our lives become more digital, it is still to be determined whether humanity can really separate its psyche from the physical reality of existence.
+It reflects the reality that humanity needs that kind of center.
+As our lives become more digital, it is still to be determined whether humanity can really its psyche from the physical reality of existence.

 Diplomatic letters didn’t always have a physical meeting before.
 A personal letter, such as Paul’s, usually did, and we can see that it certainly did.
 Paul’s words to the Corinthians would be treated more seriously and intimately than an email, tweet, or Facebook post.